 Queens are 10 mm and can found colonies independently.
 They will often raise their first brood in a curled-up leaf, but once they have about 50 workers, they will start to create a carton like nest.
 Once established, colonies will readily accept new queens back into the nest, and mature colonies can contain between 2 - 3000 workers and 10 - 20 queens.

-With careful planning you can arrange their habitat to provide the most favorable nesting places against the side of the outworld.
+With careful planning, you can arrange their habitat to provide the most favourable nesting places against the side of the outworld.
 Cover the outside of these selected areas with a dark cover to encourage them to nest there.
 Then if they build their nest in the required place, you can simply lift off the cover to observe the colonies activity inside their nest.

 However, be careful as they are quite aggressive and think nothing of attacking a finger!
 They are also good at climbing and very apt at escaping from their enclosures.